1. Cultural policy system

 August 2008 - The Russia-Georgia five-day war, which ended with the occupation of 20% of Georgian territory and the appearance of a new wave of refugees, provoked the use of culture as an image tool to demonstrate democratic values.

-The fourth period (2012 - 2021):
+The fourth period (2012 - 2024) - The era of the Georgian Dream party:

 2012-2014 - In the first period of the Georgian Dream’s ruling (the period of cohabitation of two political forces) the cultural policy was homogeneous.